folio-org/stripes-components/lib/FormattedUTCDate/readme.md

 ## Usage

-When you would normally use `react-intl`'s `<FormattedDate>` to display a date-time field in the local timezone, `<FormattedUTCDate>` can instead be used to render the date part only.
-In such cases, UTC is used both for storage and display, so that the displayed date does not vary when crossing timezones.
+When you would normally use `react-intl`'s `<FormattedDate>` to display a date field interpreted according to the local timezone, `<FormattedUTCDate>` can instead be used to render it interpreted as UTC -- i.e., showing precisely what is actually stored in the back-end.
+This is appropriate when recording only a date without an associated time, as for example the expiry date of a loan.
+For this, UTC is used both for storage and display, so that the displayed date does not vary when crossing timezones.

 ## Props